 Why does this matter?
 Because fully-hydrated starch yields softer, shinier, and chewier noodles.

-I was curious about this phenomenon, and a chain of introductions led me to Dr. Teeprakorn Kongraksawech, a food scientist from Oregon State University who told me:
+As explained by Dr. Teeprakorn Kongraksawech, a food scientist from Oregon State University who told me:

 In an industry level, a flour slurry is allowed to equilibrate for many hours before cooking it so flour becomes fully hydrated.
 A study compared noodles made from a 27-hr slurry vs a 3-hr slurry.
 The 27-hr slurry noodles were shinier, softer, and chewier.
 For a household/small-scale level, we may not want to wait that long.
 Slowly adding water and kneading will allow the flour to absorb more water.